12shadow12/web-scraper/README.md

 - Scrapes specified Wikipedia pages to collect data
 - Parses HTML content using BeautifulSoup
 - Extracts tables, text, or other structured data from Wikipedia articles
+- Uses **pandas** to process and organize scraped data
-- Saves scraped data to CSV or JSON files
+- Saves data to CSV or JSON files for easy analysis
 - Easily configurable for different Wikipedia pages or data types

 ---